 Part 2: 10 Basic Composition Rules

-There are an exhaustive set of rules designed for composition.
+There are an exhaustive set of types of composition design.
 First, however, allow me to introduce you to ten of the basic regulations.
 The first of them is the rule of thirds.

 1. Rule of Thirds